Share On

 Donate To Oil Spill Clean Up Efforts

 Another alternative is to give the wool to organizations or people working to clean up an oil spill.
 Oil spills have a devastating impact at an ecological level, but also at the individual level, with many animals becoming ill or dying from the destructive pollution.
-Mats are made from wool or fiber to soak up the oil devastating the environment. organizations that make these mats generally request that searing take place on a blanket or other floor covering in order to prevent straw, bedding, rocks, or other debris from being swept up with their wool or fiber.
+Mats are made from wool or other fiber to soak up the oil devastating the environment.
+The organizations that make these mats generally request that shearing occur on a blanket or other floor covering to prevent straw, bedding, rocks, or other debris from being swept up with their wool or fiber.

 Thank you for checking out our resource on ways to dispose of wool and fiber.
 We hope you found it helpful!
 If your sanctuary has found another alternative not listed here, we would love to hear about it.
 Remember, the alternatives discussed above may not fully align with every sanctuary’s philosophy of care.
 Each sanctuary should bring staff together and write policies and guidelines so everyone can be on the same page.
-Hopefully, this gives you and your sanctuary team some options to think about which method of wool and fiber disposal aligns most with your views and values!
+Hopefully, this gives you and your sanctuary team methods of wool and fiber disposal to consider and choose what aligns most with your views and values!

 Looking to share this information in an accessible way with other sanctuaries and supporters?
 Check out and share our infographic below!